Gangago/Data-analysis-Dashboard/README.md

-# HR analysis-Dashboard(Interactive Dashboard creation using Tableau public)
+Dashboard # HR analysis-Dashboard(Interactive Dashboard creation using Tableau public)
 ## Project objective
 A Chocolate factory HR wants to create staff's information report.
 So that, the owner of the factory can understand their employee details over the years.